robwillup/mithrandir/docs/Best_Practices/ThePragmaticProgrammer/A Pragmatic Philosophy.md

 Pragmatic Programmers
 >take responsibility for everything they do.

 **For me:** Take responsibility for your projects.
 No matter if they are personal projects or company projects.
-Own them and care for them in order to